zopefoundation/zc.authorizedotnet/src/zc/authorizedotnet/README.txt

 parameter to the CcProcessor constructor to enable response validation.

 WARNING: The format of the "amount" field is very important for this feature to work correctly.
-The field must be formatted in the "cononical" way for the currency in use.
+The field must be formatted in the "canonical" way for the currency in use.
 For the US dollar that means no leading zeros and two (and only two) decimal places.
-If the amount is not formatted properly in the request the hashes will not match and the transaction will raise an exception.
+If the amount is not formatted properly in the request, the hashes will not match and the transaction will raise an exception.

 If you want to enable hash checking, provide a ``salt`` value to the ``CcProcessor`` constructor.
 If an incorrect salt value is used, or the